projectcalico/calico/docs/kubernetes/KubernetesIntegration.md

 # Integrating the Calico Network Plugin with Kubernetes

-This guide will describe the configuration required to use the Calico Network Plugin in your Kubernetes deployment.
+This guide will describe the configuration required to use the Calico network plugin in your Kubernetes deployment.

 ## Setting Up Your Environment
-   The Calico Network Plugin looks for five environment variables.
+   The Calico network plugin looks for five environment variables.
 If one is not set, it will assume a default value.
 If you need to override the defaults, you must set these variables in the environment of the _kubelet_ process.

 * #####ETCD_AUTHORITY
    The location of the Calico etcd directory in the form `<IP>:<PORT>`

    Default: `kubernetes-master:6666`.

-* #####CALICOCTL_PATH
-   Path to the `calicoctl` binary.

-   Default: `/usr/bin/calicoctl`

 * #####KUBE_API_ROOT
    The URL for the root of the Kubernetes API.
 The transport must be included.